 Weather related issues

 Cold : Keep in mind that you are Glamping as in camping inside a tent.
 Our Domes are insulated but not meant for freezing temperatures.
 We do have basic electric heaters and they are often used at the beginning and the end of every season.
 If the nights reaches close to 0 degree celsius, it will be somewhat colder inside the dome.
+We are looking inning getting some mini diesel heaters that will definitely be a better heating source , we just need to test them first.
 Some people have no problem with that but others feel uncomfortable.
-We would need to add a wood burning stove or pellet stove to compensate for these colder nights.
-The problem is that there's only a few handfuls of those nights per season and not worth the investment.
-The heaters are keeping the inside warm enough if they are turned on for the night and we can provide you with extra blankets upon request.
+The electric heaters are keeping the inside warm enough if they are turned on for the night and we can provide you with extra blankets upon request.

 Rain : If you have book a Tipi, do understand that Tipis are a cultural experience and are not permeable to rain due to the nature of this stay.
 Our Tipis are set on a concrete pad with a fire pit at the centre.
 You also have electrical GFI protected receptacle inside the Tipi.
-These receptacles are up to Code and were approved last year upon project completion.
+These receptacles are up to Code and were approved.
 It's the same as having an outside plug installed following today's building code at your house outside.
 Even our domes are Ground Fault protected.
 We will not refund your stay because of rain.
 If you book a Tipi, you get a Tipi and what it represent.

 Heat : Summer 2019 wasn't so hot.
 Some domes, depending of where they are situated could get hot inside during the afternoon.
 We have installed ceiling fans in them to move the hot air out.
 We do not provide AC.
 It doesn't get hot enough at night here to justify having AC.
 We don't have AC in the main house where I stay while working at the Resort and I didn't feel any discomfort all Summer.
 The domes could be too hot during the afternoon but never at night.
 On a Hot nice Sunny Day, it's best to be outside anyway.